csm123/FeedlyAPIProxy/README.md

 ## Configuration variables

-Both variables below must be set on the server hosting this app.
-If you use the Deploy to Heroku button below, you'll be prompted for them.
+The app uses these configruation variables, though none are required.
+If you use the Deploy to Heroku button below, you'll be prompted for these.

 Config Variable | Description
 --------------- | -----------